BUSS® in Education

 Introductory Webinar

-This 12-week groupwork programme is for children aged from 3 – 6 years and their parents or carers.
+LEAPlets began in Leeds in 2017 as a collaboration with the Virtual School, building capacity on children before they started school.
+From this, we’ve developed a version of LEAPlets that can be run by school staff as an 11-week groupwork programme for children aged from 3 – 6 years and their parents or carers.
 BUSS® is most beneficial in settings where there is already an existing culture of trauma informed training and practice, where experienced educators are working alongside children and their families where there has been some disruption to the earliest development of the child.

 Working with parents or carers, the weekly group focuses on building bodily and emotional regulation.
 Parents and carers are encouraged to do the activities from the group at home, and school staff can supplement the work of the group in sessions within school.

-For schools local to us, we can work alongside you to run these groups, building the skills and expertise of your staff through training and supervision as the group progresses.
-For schools that are further afield, at least one teacher must be BUSS® Level One trained and then have completed a BUSS® in Education Groupwork training.
-Most settings choose to have at least 2 members of the team trained at BUSS® level one.
+For schools that are local to us, we can work in-person alongside you to run these groups, building the skills and expertise of your staff through training and supervision as the group progresses.
+For schools that are further afield, at least one teacher and one other member of staff must be BUSS® Level One trained and also have completed a BUSS® in Education Groupwork training.

 Supervision has long been an integral part of clinical practice and its value is increasingly being recognised in education.
-There are 4 sessions of supervision embedded within the 12-week groupwork programme.
-These give the opportunity to discuss the progress of children in the group, build understanding of their developing foundation sensorimotor systems and think about grading and differentiation of activities within the group.
+There are four sessions of supervision embedded within the 11-week groupwork programme.
+These supervision sessions give the opportunity to discuss the progress of children in the group, build understanding of their developing foundation sensorimotor systems and think about grading and differentiation of activities within the group.

-For schools that we’re not running the groups alongside, it’s useful to first identify BUSS® Group Work team, arrange for Level One training and then to identify children and families for the group.
+For schools that we’re not running the groups alongside, it’s useful to first identify the team that will run LEAPlets BUSS® team, arrange for them to attend a Level One training and then to identify children and families for the group.

 The groupwork training is a 2-stage process.
-The first part of the training is embedded in the BUSS® in Early Years handbook and takes 4 -5 hours to complete.
-There are recorded sessions for staff supporting the group as well as sessions for group leaders.
-This part of the training can be done in sections and must be completed before the part two.
+The first part of the training is embedded in the LEAPlets BUSS® in Early Years handbook and takes 4-5 hours to complete.
+There are recorded sessions for staff supporting the group, as well as sessions for group leaders.
+This part of the training can be done in sections and must be completed before the second part.
 There is a knowledge check for group leaders between parts one and two.

 Level 3 Module

-Louise Hill, Headteacher at Grimes Dyke Primary School, reflections on the intervention:
+Louise Hill, Headteacher at Grimes Dyke Primary School:

 “From speaking to Sarah about her observations of children who have experienced trauma and adverse early childhoods, it was clear that at Grimes Dyke there were many children who fitted this brief.
 Whilst the majority of the children had not experienced the care system, they had various trauma filled lives which had impacted upon their early development.
 Just by walking around school with Sarah and looking at the way children sat at tables, moved around school or sat to eat lunch demonstrated how many of our children had undeveloped systems.
 Once we identified the two key year groups and took part in the training, we were off, the staff through themselves into the programme and truly believed in it’s potential.
 They were quickly celebrating the impact of children being able to concentrate for longer, write at greater length or use everyday tools such as a knife a fork more comfortably.
 Word spread around the staffroom and very soon other teachers were trying some of the basic techniques such as regular ‘tummy time’ and allowing children to work on the floor where possible.
 We’ve seen the impact of Buss at Team GD and will continue to build the principles into everyday learning at Grimes Dyke.”